TouchBistro vs Squirrel Systems: Restaurant POS Review

 However, when you compare TouchBistro vs Squirrel directly, it’s clear that Squirrel has a lot of gaps when it comes to in-house add-ons.
-Unlike many of the other POS providers on the market, Squirrel does not have its own solutions for important functions such as online ordering, reservations, or kitchen display systems (KDS).
+Unlike many of the other POS providers on the market, Squirrel does not have its own solutions for important functions such as reservations, loyalty, online ordering, back office management, or a kitchen display system (KDS).
 Instead, the company leans heavily on its third-party partners like QSR Automations, which supplies reservations management and KDS integrations.

 TouchBistro takes the opposite approach to add-ons, and relies more on in-house solutions than third-party integration partners.
-In fact, TouchBistro has in-house add-ons for everything from reservations and online ordering, to KDS and self-serve kiosks.
+In fact, TouchBistro has in-house add-ons for everything from reservations and online ordering, to KDS and marketing.